 Nimrod Fortress

 The Nimrod Fortress is the biggest Crusade-era castle in all of Israel, a mountain-top stronghold spanning back to the 13th century.
 With views of much of the Golan, the Nimrod Fortress is situated on a peak neighboring Israel’s highest and only snow-capped mountain, Mount Hermon.
-Below the fortress are the lush Banias forests with the rivers and waterfalls.
+Below the fortress are the lush Banias forests with rivers and waterfalls.
 The ruins of Nimrod Fortress are beautiful and well-preserved, a truly visible snapshot of history.

 The Nimrod Fortress is undoubtedly one of the highlights of the Golan and is worth a visit.